Circle packing and Riemann uniformization of random planar maps in an ergodic scale-free environment: Introduction

 \subsection{Discrete conformal embeddings}

 Let $\cG$ be a {locally finite} planar (multi)graph with vertex set $\cV\cG$ and edge set $\cE\cG$.
 Multiple edges connecting a pair of vertices are allowed, while loops (i.e., edges starting and ending at the same vertex) are not allowed.
-We say that a disjoint collection of points $\{z_v:v\in\cV\cG\}\subseteq \wh\bbC:=\bbC\cup\{\infty\}$ and a collection of simple (undirected) curves $\{\gamma_e:e\in\cE\cG\}$ on $\wh\bbC$ form a planar embedding of $\cG$, if the endpoints of curves $\gamma_e$ for $e$ connecting vertices $v,v'$ are at $z_v$ and $z_{v'}$, and different curves $\gamma_e$ and $\gamma_{e'}$ may only intersect each other at starting and ending points.
+We say that a disjoint collection of points $\{z_v:v\in\cV\cG\}\subseteq \wh\bbC:=\bbC\cup\{\infty\}$ and a collection of simple (undirected) curves $\{\gamma_e:e\in\cE\cG\}$ on $\wh\bbC$ form a \emph{planar embedding} of $\cG$, if the endpoints of curves $\gamma_e$ for $e$ connecting vertices $v,v'$ are at $z_v$ and $z_{v'}$, and different curves $\gamma_e$ and $\gamma_{e'}$ may only intersect each other at starting and ending points.
 A planar map $\cM$ is an embedding of a planar graph $\cG$ modulo orientation-preserving homeomorphisms of $\wh\bbC$.
-A face is a connected component of the complement of the planar map.
+The face set $\cF\cM$ is the set of the connected components of the complement of the planar map, and we say that $\cM$ has {whole-}plane topology if all the faces are bounded in $\bbC$, and the union of faces in $\cF\cM$ along with their closures is equal to $\bbC$.
 A triangular face is a face with three edges on its boundary.
 A (planar) triangulation is the union of the vertices and edges of a planar map $\cM$, as well as (a subset of) the triangular faces of $\cM$.
-We will work with \emph{infinite plane triangulations}, where the underlying planar map is one-ended and every face has degree three {and belongs to the triangulation}, and \emph{disk triangulations}, where the triangulation is finite and topologically homeomorphic to the unit disk.
+We will work with \emph{infinite plane triangulations}, where the underlying planar map is one-ended and every face has degree three and belongs to the triangulation, and \emph{disk triangulations}, where the triangulation is finite and topologically homeomorphic to the unit disk.
 See Section~\ref{pre:triangulation} for more details.